Welcome to Time to Talk Befriending

 Volunteering as a befriender provides much needed friendship for older people who might otherwise be alone and feel cut off from society.

-Befriending is a mutually rewarding experience which is life giving - so if you have a heart for older people and want to make a difference to help reduce feelings of loneliness please don’t hesitate to contact us today!
+Befriending is a mutually rewarding experience which is life giving - so if you have a heart for older people, live in Brighton and Hove, Adur or Worthing, and would like to make a difference to help reduce feelings of loneliness among the older population then please don’t hesitate to contact us today!